Your customers are everything. So do you have a customer-centric approach yet?

 To make it clearer how you should guide your company moving forward, here is a deeper, more thorough explanation of each part of the customer-centric model.

-- Long-term evaluations of success: Short-term successes are not necessarily enough to determine how well your company is serving its customers.
+- Long-term evaluations of success: Short-term successes are not necessarily enough to determine how well your company is serving its customers and ensuring great customer experience.
 These successes should also become longer-term if you want to retain your customers and build their loyalty.
 Additionally, you need to define what your successes are to your company, how you track results, and whether what’s viewed as a success among your staff is perceived the same way by your customers.

 - Interdepartmental customer satisfaction KPIs: If you’re all working towards the same goal, which is serving your customers to the best of your ability, then your company must operate as one.
 That means that among all the departments, you should use the same key performance indicators or KPIs to gauge what customer satisfaction looks like.
 The KPIs you might focus on include: